Source: Man with multiple stab wounds found dead inside Milford storage unit

 7NEWS has been told police have been blocking off the entrance to the facility since the beginning of the week.

-Wes Savard says he has stored things here for decades and every now and then people are able to sneak into the units and camp out.
+Wes Savard says he has stored items here for decades and every now and then people sneak into the units and camp out.

 Joe Lahoud, who owns a pizza place nearby, agreed.